Travelling To Madeira With Kids?

 If your kids are tiny toddlers or you want non stop theme parks and sandy beaches all day, it might feel a bit limited.
 But if you’re looking for nature filled days, safe outdoor fun, and magical moments they’ll remember forever, Madeira does that well.
 It’s the perfect mix of dramatic landscapes and family friendly vibes.
 Locals are family oriented and love kids, sometimes too much that they just want to high five or pick yours up.
 This was a cultural shock at first coming from the mainland where you are in constant protection.

-Madeira is lush, green, and safe with short flat levadas, play parks, lifeguard protected volcanic pools, and calm swimming spots that kids go crazy for.
-My own daughter was born here and grew up exploring these places with her two pups.
+Madeira is lush, green, and safe with many short flat levadas, play parks, lifeguard protected volcanic pools, and calm swimming spots that kids go crazy for.

 What I personally love doing with mine after years living here: